 3. Wireframe & Brainstorm

-Much like a creative brief guides a copywriter through a project’s concept and strategy, wireframes serve as a roadmap for web projects.
+Much like a creative brief guides a copywriter through a campaign's concept and strategy phases, wireframes serve as a roadmap for web projects.
 A wireframe is a visual mockup that demonstrates the structure of a forthcoming webpage.
 It outlines what elements—including headers, body copy, sign up forms, and calls-to-action—will live on each page.

 In our case, wireframes were presented by the talented design team at FosterMade in the form of an in-person brainstorm session.
 Equipped with large poster board and a set of multicolored markers, FosterMade instructed us to physically mockup web pages with our preferred order of design elements.
 This exercise allowed us to get a tangible feel for the site.
 And it helped me walk away with a clear idea of content organization and prioritization.